 New material was showcased at another run of gigs – this time including Birmingham (with the awesome Wrapped in Plastic), Liverpool (for BEAT.CANCER), Manchester’s FAC251 and an ‘electronic only’ set at Sheffield’s DINA showcase, before heading into their new studio space (co-habiting with label-mates ded.pixel) to work on a second LP.

-November 2017 will see St Lucifer join fellow Analogue Trash acts SYD.31, ded.pixel and DEF NEON on a full uk tour – highlights of which include a slot at the first BEAT.CANCER festival.
+November 2017 saw St Lucifer join fellow Analogue Trash acts ded.pixel , DEF NEON and a rotating line up of special guests on a full uk tour – highlights of which include a slot at the first BEAT.CANCER festival.

 St Lucifer are